paritytech/ahm-dryrun/README.md

 # Code Contributions
 Make any changes to the env rather than to the bare configs.

+## Updating submodules

+Make sure to run `git submodule update --recursive` after you pull from the repo to update the submodules to the commits tracked in the repo.

+You can run e.g. `cd runtimes && git checkout <commit_hash> && cd - && git add runtimes && git commit` to update the commit that the runtimes submodule points to.

 # FAQ
 ## If you've already cloned `ahm-dryrun` repo but didn't use the recursive flag